Rabies in cats: A comprehensive guide

 3. Latin American countries:

-• The risk of rabies is also increased in some Latin American countries such as Brazil and Peru, although significant progress has been made in controlling the disease.
+• Even in some Latin American countries such as Brazil and Peru, the risk of rabies is elevated, although significant progress has been made in controlling the disease.

-If you plan to travel abroad with your cat, it is important to find out about the rabies situation in the destination country and ensure that your cat is properly vaccinated.
-The rabies vaccination is not only an important protection for your pet, but is often an entry requirement for many countries.
+If you are planning to travel abroad with your cat, it is important to research the rabies situation in your destination country and ensure your cat is properly vaccinated.
+Rabies vaccination is not only crucial for your pet's protection but is often a requirement for entry into many countries.
 It is also advisable to contact local veterinary authorities or embassies for the latest information and requirements.

-Addressing rabies is a global concern and collaboration at the international level is critical to preventing the spread and ultimately eliminating the spread of this deadly disease.
+Combating rabies is a global concern, and international cooperation is crucial to preventing and ultimately eliminating the spread of this deadly disease.

 Symptoms of rabies in cats

-The symptoms of rabies can manifest in different stages and often vary depending on the progression of the disease.
+The symptoms of rabies can manifest at various stages and often vary depending on the progression of the disease.
 It is important to emphasize that once symptoms appear, the disease is considered fatal.
-The different stages and symptoms of rabies in cats are described in detail here:
+Here is a detailed description of the different stages and symptoms of rabies in cats:

 Prodromal stage (2-5 days)

-During this first phase, cats often show a change in their behavior, which can include the following symptoms:
+During this first phase, cats often exhibit a change in their behavior, which may include the following symptoms:

 1. Changed behavior:

-• They may also appear tamer than usual or, on the contrary, withdrawn from their owners.
+• They may also appear tamer than usual, or conversely, withdraw from their owners.

 2. Increased vocalization: